graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-This counter-example may be surprising since Being is covariant to Terran
+This counter-example may be surprising since Being is covariant to Earthling
-(Being contains all the members Terran contains), however allowing this spread
+(Being contains all the members Earthling contains), however allowing this
-to be valid would inhibit schema evolution - we'd have to ensure that Being
+spread to be valid would inhibit schema evolution - we'd have to ensure that
-always remained covariant to Terran, preventing us from adding members to Terran
+Being always remained covariant to Earthling, preventing us from adding members
-alone without adding them to Being.
+to Earthling alone without adding them to Being.

 ##### Abstract Spreads in Object Scope